P. L. Light Systems Expert Articles: Light Uniformity – Comparing LED and HPS Luminaires

 Let’s look at an example taken from our light planning software, comparing the HortiLED Top 2.0 RW(MB) luminaire to the NXT2 luminaire with HPS lamps and Beta reflectors.

-Again, note that based on several variables such as desired light level, crop height and mounting height, similar uniformity and light levels can be achieved when installing either LED’s or HPS, as it has more to do with the placement than the type of luminaire.
+Again, note that based on several variables such as desired light level, crop height, and mounting height, similar uniformity and light levels can be achieved when installing either LEDs or HPS, as it has more to do with the placement than the type of grow light.
 You cannot remove one type of luminaire and replace it with the other and expect to get the same light level or uniformity.
-But if you have the flexibility to mount the luminaires anywhere on the XY coordinate, then you can achieve great results with any luminaire that has a decent light distribution.
+But if you have the flexibility to mount the luminaires anywhere on the XY coordinate, then you can achieve great results with any choice that has a decent light distribution.

 Light planning and uniformity

-Best practice in determining uniformity, is to map out a grid at a specific distance from the bottom of the luminaire.
-At P.L. we use an 11 x 11 grid which provides a good indication of the highs and lows between mounted luminaires.
+The best practice in determining uniformity is to map out a grid at a specific distance from the bottom of the luminaire.
+At P.L. we use an 11 x 11 grid which provides a good indication of the highs and lows between mounted indoor grow lights.
 Four corners of the grid are located directly below the 4 luminaires (2×2 grid) and measurement points are placed between the luminaries, to ensure a decent sample size is created.
 From these measurements, the highest and lowest values will determine the “Uniformity” of the light plan.
-The Calculation is: Min/Max = % uniformity.
-An alternate calculation sometimes used, is Min/Average, which is technically correct when speaking about uniformity, but can easily be used to skew the perception of how uniform the light level is over an area of the crop.
+The Calculation is Min/Max = % uniformity.
+An alternate calculation sometimes used is Min/Average, which is technically correct when speaking about uniformity but can easily be used to skew the perception of how uniform the light level is over an area of the crop.

 Example: